vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 112 commits since the previous release, including 62 fixes.
+More than 115 commits since the previous release, including 63 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Aug  2 02:04:07 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Aug  3 02:06:27 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER